Speedy Blupi: Level editor

-Development
+Release and distribution

-Speedy Blupi was later published by eGames and rereleased as Speedy Eggbert.
-The game was featured in the CD-ROM game package Arcade Classics, which featured other eGames titles, such as DemonStar and Crazy Drake.
+Speedy Blupi was originally developed and published by EPSITEC in Switzerland.
+In North America, the game was published by eGames under the title Speedy Eggbert.
+The game was also featured in the CD-ROM game package Arcade Classics, which featured other eGames titles, such as DemonStar and Crazy Drake.

-Sequel
+Character overview

+Eggbert/Blupi (originally created as Blup, and also known as Toto in early releases) is a yellow, oval-shaped character created by Swiss developer Daniel Roux.
+The character first appeared in a comic titled La guerre des Blup in the 1970s and later became the mascot of Smaky computer systems.
+Blupi subsequently became the protagonist of multiple video games released from the late 1980s onward across several platforms and regions.
+The franchise has seen continued releases in the 2020s, including new entries for Windows, web platforms, Android and Game Boy Color.

+Legacy

+Speedy Eggbert 2

-Among the changes noticeable in the sequel, Speedy Eggbert 2, are the addition of keys and lock barriers, teleporters, special barriers that only open when a specified number of treasure boxes have been collected, new enemies for Eggbert to defeat, and the addition of new themes, such as slime, cavern, cheese, and palace.
-A new vehicle, the hovercraft, is introduced in Speedy Eggbert 2.
+Among the changes noticeable in the sequel are the addition of keys and lock barriers, teleporters, special barriers that only open when a specified number of treasure boxes have been collected, new enemies for Eggbert to defeat, and the addition of new themes, such as slime, cavern, cheese, and palace.
+A new vehicle, the hovercraft, is introduced in Speedy Blupi II.
 The player is also still allowed to create their own levels.

+Wild Wheels

-Eggbert also appears as a robot in the "Taxi 1" game in the computer game Wild Wheels, consisting of various missions and races, all to be accomplished by a remote-controlled car.
+Eggbert also appears as a robot in the "Taxi 1" game, consisting of various missions and races, all to be accomplished by a remote-controlled car.
 There, he is one of three robots to be taken to their work stations in as short a time as possible and with as little damage as possible to the taxi.
 In another, a number of Eggberts, undergoing torture, have to be rescued before their execution.

+Mobile release

+A Windows Phone version of Speedy Blupi was released in 2013 on the Windows Phone Store.